Navtej Johar: Life and career

 Johar is faculty at Ashoka University, Sonipat.
 He is trained in Bharatanatyam at Kalakshetra, a dance school of Rukmini Arundale at Chennai, and with Leela Samson at the Shriram Bharatiya Kala Kendra in New Delhi.
 He also studied later at the Department of Performance Studies, New York University.
-He has received numerous fellowships for his research such as Times of India Fellowship (1995), the Charles Wallace Fellowship (1999).
+He has received numerous fellowships for his research such as the Times of India Fellowship (1995), and the Charles Wallace Fellowship (1999).

 Johar has collaborated with composers Stephen Rush, Shubha Mudgal and installation artist Sheba Chhachhi among others.
 He has also acted in Earth by Deepa Mehta and Khamosh Pani by Sabiha Sumar.

 He is among the few male dancers of classical form in India and first Sikh to have taken to the art form.

 Activism

-In June 2016, Johar and five others, all members of the LGBT community themselves, filed a writ petition in the Supreme Court of India challenging Section 377 of the Indian Penal Code.
-This resulted in the 2018 landmark judgment in Navtej Singh Johar and others v.
+In June 2016, Johar and five others, belonging to sexual and gender minority community, filed a writ petition in the Supreme Court of India challenging Section 377 of the Indian Penal Code.
+This resulted in the 2018 landmark judgment in Navtej Singh Johar v.
 Union of India in which the Supreme Court unanimously declared the law unconstitutional "in so far as it criminalizes consensual sexual conduct between adults of the same sex".